ISI-apex/casper-utils/README.md

 ### Application test

+The are two tests performed by the `test-prefix` test (job + script):
+1. a hello-world MPI test on two nodes with two ranks on each
-The `test-prefix.sh` runs a CFD benchmark in FEniCS and Firedrake with MPI and GPU.
+2. a CFD benchmark in FEniCS and Firedrake with MPI and GPU.

+The tests can be run separately, by invoking the respective scripts.

+First, build the `mpitest` application:

+    $ cd casper-utils/exp/apps/mpitest
+    $ PREFIX_PATH/startprefix
+    $ make

+Check that it was linked correctly against libraries strictly only within the prefix path:

+    $ ldd ./mpitest

 #### On USC HPCC

 To launch a job on USC HPCC worker node, run this launcher script on the login node:

-    $ bash exp/test-prefix/test-prefix.job.sh PREFIX_PATH ARCH GPU
+    $ bash exp/test-prefix/test-prefix.job.sh PREFIX_PATH CLUSTER ARCH GPU

 where `PREFIX_PATH` is the directory with the prefix, ARCH is the CPU Family (e.g. `sandybridge` see Step 2 above) with which the prefix is compatible and